threedworld-mit/tdw/Documentation/api/command_api.md

 | `"left"` |  |
 | `"right"` |  |

-# MagnebotWheelFrictionCommand
+# MagnebotWheelsCommand

 These commands set the friction coefficient of a Magnebot's wheels over time given the distance to a target.
 These commands must be sent per-frame.
 These commands will check if the Magnebot is at the target per PHYSICS frame, INCLUDING frames skipped by step_physics.
 This greatly increases the precision of a Magnebot simulation.

 ***

-## **`set_magnebot_wheel_friction_by_angle`**
+## **`set_magnebot_wheels_during_move`**

-Set the friction coefficient of the Magnebot wheels given a target angle.
-The friction coefficient will increase as the Magnebot approaches the target angle.
+Set the friction coefficients of the Magnebot's wheels during a move_by() or move_to() action, given a target position.
+The friction coefficients will increase as the Magnebot approaches the target position and the command will announce if the Magnebot arrives at the target position.

 - <font style="color:red">**Rarely used**: This command is very specialized; it's unlikely that this is the command you want to use.</font>